gsidhu/buzee-tauri/logbook.md

 - Text is also scanned out of images (PNG, JPG, JPEG, SVG).
 Only for files > 50KB.
 - Using Tantivy as a replacement for Body_FTS.
 Each source gets its own table in the SQLite database and is coordinated with the Metadata table.
 - Proper `panic` handling when extracting PDFs.
+- Bring back Body table in SQLite.
+Use Tantivy for search results and search suggestions only.
+Storing fields in Tantivy blows up its size in comparison to SQLite.

 ## v0.1.2 updates
 - Fix typo in Last Modified column header.